 Applicant may have one or more special circumstances, but the maximum points awarded to each applicant.
 Documentation not required.

 - Proficiency reading, writing and speaking or college level coursework in languages other than English

 If you are not currently enrolled at PCC, you need to apply for admission to the college, in addition to applying to the Registered Nursing Program.
 Please note: Acceptance to the college is not an acceptance into the nursing program.
 College admission is necessary and allows you to obtain a PCC ID number.

 2 Complete Your Application Packet

-To apply to the Vocational Nursing Program you need to submit a complete application
+To apply to the Registered Nursing Program, you need to submit an online application that includes:

 Pasadena City College